sergepaulc/ML-Class-for-Everyone/README.md

 - Experimentation
 - Feature store

-For this project, use as much as you can ChatGPT or any other language model (Gemini, LeChat) to research your proposal, data sources, features, models, and code samples.
+For this project, use as much as you can ChatGPT or any other language model (Gemini, LeChat) to research your proposal, data sources, features, models, agents, and code samples.